Vance Drummond: Fatal accident and court of inquiry

 The court of inquiry into the accident investigated several possible explanations including engine problems, oxygen system failure, and pilot incapacity.
 It found that the Mirage was fully serviceable prior to the flight.
 The inquiry also considered Drummond's flying ability and physical fitness.
 It noted that he was an above-average pilot with "exceptional leadership abilities" based on career assessments and evaluation by the USAF during his recent tour of duty in Vietnam.
 His medical officer testified that Drummond had been fully assessed four months previously and was fit to fly without restriction.
 Margaret Drummond was also called as a witness.
 She said that over the past six weeks her husband had suffered instances of severe headache, double vision, chest pain and heartburn.
-In response, the medical officer opined that Drummond may have had a heart attack in the air, pointing out that a cardiovascular issue that was manageable on the ground could be exacerbated under flying conditions, and mean that the pilot would be unable to use his radio.
+In response, the medical officer opined that Drummond may have had a heart attack in the air, pointing out that a cardiovascular issue that was manageable on the ground could be exacerbated under flying conditions, and meant that the pilot would be unable to use his radio.
 The court concluded that such an attack was the most likely explanation for the accident; the Air Officer Commanding Operational Command considered it "reasonable to assume that the cause lay in pilot incapacity".
 Later that year, the former Chairman of the Chiefs of Staff Committee, Air Chief Marshal Sir Frederick Scherger, was quoted as saying that it "looked like a pilot collapse".
-Air Commodore Mark Lax, writing in the Defence Department's Aviation Safety Spotlight magazine in 2017, considered that Drummond was "well on track to become the Chief of the Air Staff", and speculated that he may have kept quiet about his symptoms to avoid any restrictions on his flying.
+Air Commodore Mark Lax, writing in the Defence Department's Aviation Safety Spotlight magazine in 2017, considered that Drummond was "well on track to become the Chief of the Air Staff", and speculated that he may have kept quiet about his symptoms to avoid any restrictions on flying.